F5Networks/f5-declarative-onboarding/docs/http-methods.rst

 To send your declaration, use the POST method to the URI ``https://<BIG-IP>/mgmt/shared/declarative-onboarding`` and put your declaration in the body of the post (after :doc:`authentication <authentication>`).
 If successful, you see a success message, and the system echoes your declaration back to you.

-In addition to deploying a declaration, POST supports more actions, like reporting a previous declaration (useful with remote targets since GET may only have localhost credentials) or returning the index of saved declarations.
+..
+NOTE:: If you are using a single NIC BIG-IP system, you must include port 8443 after your IP address in your POST: **https://<BIG-IP>:8443/mgmt/shared/declarative-onboarding**

+The first time you POST a Declarative Onboarding declaration, the system stores the initial configuration produced by the declaration.
+If you POST subsequent declarations to the same BIG-IP system, and leave out some of the properties you initially used, the system restores the original properties for those items.

 GET
 ~~~
-You can use the GET method to retrieve the declarations you previously sent to
+You can use the GET method to retrieve the declaration you previously sent to
 Declarative Onboarding.
 Use the GET method to the URI
 ``https://<BIG-IP>/mgmt/shared/declarative-onboarding``.
 Only declarations you create
 in Declarative Onboarding return, GET does not return anything that was not created by Declarative Onboarding.
+You can also use ``https://<BIG-IP>/mgmt/shared/declarative-onboarding?show=full`` to retrieve the

+..
+NOTE:: If you are using a single NIC BIG-IP system, you must include port 8443 after your IP address in your GET: **https://<BIG-IP>:8443/mgmt/shared/declarative-onboarding**

 .. |br| raw:: html